Thiebosh/M1_dev_sec/README.md

 When recovered, data are stored in database encrypted with sqlcypher.
 The database key is randomly generated in user's device at first use of the app and then stored in the shared preferences.

-All sensitive data (login, passwords, data retrieved by restApi...) are memory-secured, either by usage of the garbage collector (var = null) or with GuardedObject (for thread-used data)
+All sensitive data (login, passwords, data retrieved by restApi...) are memory-secured, either by usage of the garbage collector (var = null) or with GuardedObject (for in-thread usage)

 There are two more security mechanism when app is running.
 Firstly, the app does not authorize screen-shots when used.
 Secondly, when the app is paused, the connect page is automatically loaded, so even in the "recent app" panel, another user cannot see the account list.